eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/a-privacy-risks-and-mitigations.md

 described above: it uses method A for different Relying Parties, and method B for recurring Relying Parties.
 This implies that all of the respective advantages and disadvantages of these methods apply also for this method.
-The ‘weight’ of these advantages and disadvantages will depend on whether the User interacts a few times with a large number of different Relying Parties, or, on the contrary, tends to interact a larger number of times with only a small number of Relying Parties.
+The 'weight' of these advantages and disadvantages will depend on whether the User interacts a few times with a large number of different Relying Parties, or, on the contrary, tends to interact a larger number of times with only a small number of Relying Parties.